 Every year that I had my preparedness website, I gave like $10,000, or more, to people in food storage completely for free to people who wouldn’t be able to do that.
 I have been able to employ teenagers or pay a little extra when somebody’s babysitting for me and just help them out.
 When you are charging for what you do, it magnifies your desire to give back.

-And number five, you will have a deeper impact on people when you charge for what you do.
 When we get something for free, it is human nature for us to treat it as less valuable than something we have paid for.

 You see this with your kids, right?
 If I give my child a pair of jeans, they treat that pair of jeans very differently than if they had to earn the money pay for it themselves.
 They treat that pair of jeans like gold, it becomes much more important to them.